MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 * Table mapping and schema are suggested to you and easy to change
 * Continue ingestion easily and quickly from a container with [Event Grid](one-click-ingestion-new-table.md#create-continuous-ingestion)

-One-click ingestion is useful when ingesting data for the first time, or when your data's schema is unfamiliar to you.
+The ingestion wizard is useful when ingesting data for the first time, or when your data's schema is unfamiliar to you.

 ## Prerequisites